For all wedding reservations, please call Deacon Gary Andelora at 716 888 2420 x8

 Current students: $200

-Board of Regents/Trustees/President Counsil and their children and children of faculty and staff: $400
+Board of Regents/Trustees/President Council and their children and children of faculty and staff: $400

-Out of town preparation (okayed by Director): +$50
+Out of town preparation (with approval by Director of Campus Ministry ONLY): +$50

 Alumni, etc.: $425